Menu Close

 Prices in the National Park

 • Prices vary depending on the season, age and number of people, and on whether you buy a one-day or two-day ticket.
-Please note that prices are subject to change and that Croatia will switch to euros in 2023 - for current prices see national park website.
+Please note that prices are subject to change and that Croatia will switch to the euro in 2023 - for current prices see the National Park website.

 • Adults pay between €30 for a one-day ticket and around €50 for a 2-day ticket in the high season.